 Your lawyer should communicate with you openly about your options with your case.
 The vast majority of lawyers really do operate in the best interest of their clients.
 Unfortunately, the few bad eggs have done a lot of damage to the perception of lawyers overall.

 At BenGlassLaw, we have a policy stating, "We practice open and timely communication."
-When new decisions are set to be made in your case, we work to quickly present you with all of your options.
+When new decisions are set to be made in your case, we work to present you with all of your options quickly.
 We will offer our advice to help you make a decision, but we ultimately act in YOUR interest based on your decision.

 Have You Been Injured or in an Accident in Virginia?